ninjawearingnike/CleanCity/README.md

 The compassionate way to clean up litter.

 Websize.zip contains the landing page for our app.
+Just open index.html to see it.